zblj/ActiveLearning/activelearning/source/Chapter3/8_diodes_doc.rst

 	:name: simple rectifier measurement
 	:align: center

-At vertical resolution of 0.5 V/div you can see that green line (after diode) is always equal or greater than 0 V but also approximately 0.7 V less than the yellow line (function generator).
+At vertical resolution of 0.5 V/div you can see that yellow line (after diode) is always equal or greater than 0 V but also approximately 0.7 V less than the green line (function generator).
 Exactly the forward voltage.
 But this was a very simple experiment and we haven’t mentioned OpAmps yet.
 Let’s try measuring currents through different diodes at higher voltages.

-7. The experiment
+8. The experiment
 -------------------
 Here is what we are about to do: Red Pitaya can only output +- 1 V, but we want to test LEDs.
 Because LES’s forward voltages exceed RP’s output range, we have to extend it.
 My proposed solution is a noninverting amplifier with x3 setting.
 Schematic and the corresponding circuit are depicted below.